openpnp/openpnp/Vision-Compositing.md

 As an independent benefit, multi-shot alignment increases accuracy, particularly for very large parts.
 In some cases it might be the key to successful placement, regardless of the package actually being too large for the camera view.

-The following illustration (exaggerated) shows how a slightly tilted nozzle might result in large placments errors (red) due to large parallax errors in (very) wide angle lenses:
+The following illustration (exaggerated) shows how a slightly tilted nozzle might result in large placements errors (red) due to large parallax errors in (very) wide angle lenses:

 ![illu](https://user-images.githubusercontent.com/9963310/178497746-51f0a470-8410-4cfd-b95e-0bb22a44c74a.png)

 Detecting the same corners using two shots reduces these errors to nothing, as the parallax is negligible when looking straight up from the camera center, and even what little remains, is symmetric left and right, and cancels itself out.

-Similar effects might come from viewing pins from the side, and/or having asymmetric lighting.
-Or from residual lens distortions.
+Errors from viewing pins from the side, from having inconsistent light reflection across viewing angles, or from residual lens distortions, can also be reduced by always centering the relevant features in the camera view.

 ## Odd Shaped Packages